Midazolam: Agitation

 Midazolam, in combination with an antipsychotic drug, is indicated for the acute management of schizophrenia when it is associated with aggressive or out-of-control behaviour.

 End of life care

 In the final stages of end-of-life care, midazolam is routinely used at low doses via subcutaneous injection to help with agitation, restlessness or anxiety in the last hours or days of life.
 At higher doses during the last weeks of life, midazolam is considered a first line agent in palliative continuous deep sedation therapy when it is necessary to alleviate intolerable suffering not responsive to other treatments, but the need for this is rare.

-Administration

-Routes of administration of midazolam can be oral, intranasal, buccal, intravenous, and intramuscular.

 Contraindications

 Benzodiazepines require special precaution if used in the elderly, during pregnancy, in children, in alcohol- or other drug-dependent individuals or those with comorbid psychiatric disorders.
 Additional caution is required in critically ill patients, as accumulation of midazolam and its active metabolites may occur.
 Kidney or liver impairments may slow down the elimination of midazolam leading to prolonged and enhanced effects.
-Contraindications include hypersensitivity, acute narrow-angle glaucoma, shock, hypotension, or head injury.
-Most are relative contraindications.